 First, I identified the 3 most important parts of a good protein bar and scored them out of 10 (where a higher score is always better):

-- Protein content – The percent of calories from protein.
+- Protein content – Based on the percent of calories from protein.
+Low sugar bars score well in this category.

 - Cost per 10g of protein – All vegan protein bars are fairly expensive, but some more than others.
 I wanted to find bars that were provided value for their price.